kul1/mindapp2/README.md

 * database is MongoDB
 * images stored in upload directory, unset IMAGE_LOCATION in `initializer/mindapp.rb` to use Cloudinary
+* images in Article use paperclip and store data in AWS
 * mail use Gmail SMTP, config in `config/application.rb`
 * authentication use omniauth-identity